Coronavirus punishes Warren Buffett, as Berkshire Hathaway takes big writedown | MarketScreener

 Aug 8 (Reuters) - Berkshire Hathaway Inc on

-Castparts aircraft and industrial parts business, as the
+losses at its Precision Castparts aircraft and industrial parts

-coronavirus pandemic punished Warren Buffett's largest
+Warren Buffett's conglomerate.

 Berkshire, which acquired Precision for $32.1 billion in

-2016, said COVID-19 caused airlines to slash aircraft orders,
+2016 in its largest acquisition, said COVID-19 caused airlines

-resulting in significantly less demand for Precision's products
+to slash aircraft orders, resulting in significantly less demand

-and causing revenue to fall by about one third.
+for Precision's products and revenue to fall by about one-third.

-It said Precision's results may continue suffering as the
+It also said results may continue suffering as the unit

-unit undertakes an "aggressive restructuring" to shrink
+undertakes an "aggressive restructuring" to shrink operations to

-since shed about 30% of its workforce.
+meaning it has since shed 30% of its workforce.

 Berkshire said it also took a $513 million charge on its